About me

 I’ve written for many publications, including Rock Paper Shotgun, PC Gamer, Game Developer, Eurogamer and Edge.

-I’ve spoken at literary events on Minecraft, at universities and industry events such as the Develop conference, and regularly serve on judging panels, including the BAFTA Games Awards and IGF.
+I’ve spoken at literary events on Minecraft, at universities and industry events such as the Develop conference, and often serve on judging panels, including the BAFTA Games Awards and IGF.

 I was head of communications at a small studio called Sensible Object, working on the tabletop/videogame hybrid Beasts of Balance.
 I was a co-curator of the V&A Museum’s Videogames: Design/Play/Disrupt exhibition during its early stages.
 And from April 2013 to August 2015 I was communications manager at Hello Games, where I worked on No Man’s Sky.